1Hive/token-request-app/docs/installation-guide.md

 ### 3. Set up Permissions

 Before the Token Request displays in the UI you must set a permission on it.

-First, get the address of the Token Request
+> In the unlikely case the proxy address of the app did not show in the previous step, then do the following:

 ```sh
 dao apps $dao --all --environment aragon:rinkeby
 ```

+> This will list all apps installed in the dao.

-Next, copy the proxy address of the permissionless app and create another environment variable `tokenRequest=0x4dA76c5B30b5a289Cb8f673Ba71A1A20bd37a00c`
+Copy the proxy address of the Token Request app and create another environment variable `tokenRequest=<token-request-address>`

 Four permissions need to be created for the Token Request to function properly